canonical/lxd/doc/storage-backends.md

 #### The following commands can be used to create ZFS storage pools

 - Create a loop-backed pool named "pool1".
+The ZFS Zpool will also be called "pool1".

 ```
 lxc storage create pool1 zfs
 ```

-- Create a loop-backed pool named "pool1" with the on-disk name "my-tank".
+- Create a loop-backed pool named "pool1" with the ZFS Zpool called "my-tank".

 ```
-lxc storage create pool1 zfs zfs.pool_name=my-tank
+lxc storage create pool1 zfs zfs.pool\_name=my-tank
 ```

-- Use the existing pool "my-tank".
+- Use the existing ZFS Zpool "my-tank".

 ```
 lxc storage create pool1 zfs source=my-tank
 ```

-- Use the existing dataset "my-tank/slice".
+- Use the existing ZFS dataset "my-tank/slice".

 ```
 lxc storage create pool1 zfs source=my-tank/slice
 ```

 - Create a new pool called "pool1" on "/dev/sdX".
+The ZFS Zpool will also be called "pool1".

 ```
 lxc storage create pool1 zfs source=/dev/sdX
 ```

-- Create a new pool on "/dev/sdX" with the on-disk name "my-tank".
+- Create a new pool on "/dev/sdX" with the ZFS Zpool called "my-tank".

 ```
 lxc storage create pool1 zfs source=/dev/sdX zfs.pool_name=my-tank